Programming-SBCG853-Cohort2/learning-linux-winfrednyoroka/README.md

 __NB__ you can only remove a directory when you are outside the directory e.g **rmdir** inner_git

+# Create empty files
+**touch** this command can be used in creating empty files

+e.g touch learn_git.txt

+# Moving files
+**mv** -this command helps in moving files between directories. however, it does not make a copy of the file.

+In moving files then you must specify the file and the directory you want to move to

 ## Copying files (cp)

 cp _ it involves copying files into directories. the advantage is that you always retain a copy of your original file